Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 a process that defines separate remotes for your fork and the main Pyomo repository.

+More information on git can be found at https://git-scm.com/book/en/v2.
+Section 2.5 has information on working with remotes.

 .. _forksgithubui:

 Working with my fork and the GitHub Online UI